-PG&E intends to pursue additional funding through the Near-Term Priority Decision (D.21-07-028), which PG&E will then leverage to obtain outside funding.
-We do not preclude PG&E from seeking additional funding through other ratepayer or non-ratepayer sources.
-This decision does not prejudge any ratepayer funding requests, which may be litigated and considered in other proceedings.
-As discussed below, PG&E shall ensure that any different funding sources are tracked separately and that there is no comingling of ratepayer and non-ratepayer funds.
+116 PG&E indicates the use of private capital may result in participating customers paying fees for the loan as opposed to the current no fee program.
+(PG&E Proposal at 14, 20; PG&E ratepayer funding requests, which may be litigated and considered in other proceedings.
+As discussed below, PG&E shall ensure that any different funding sources are accounted fortracked separately and that there is no comingling of ratepayer and non-ratepayer funds.

 CforAT raises concerns about the focus on ratepayer funding and lack of clear pathways for non-ratepayer support for the non-residential OBF proposals.
-CforAT recommends that the Commission direct the IOUs to conduct a thorough review of potential state and federal funding streams available to support clean energy efforts and make specific proposals on potential public funding that may be available in conjunction with their proposed OBF expansions.
+CforAT recommends that the Commission direct the IOUs to conduct a thorough review of potential state and federal funding streams available to support clean energy efforts and make specific proposals on potential public funding that may be available in conjunction with their proposed OBF expansions.117